The deer harvested by a hunter prompted celebration but other hunters on social media certainly did not think so.

 You do not know the background information of the hunter, the hunting scenario or the hunting experience.

 Perhaps the deer hunter only had access to a small piece of property.
-Perhaps he or she only had a couple days to hunt.
+Perhaps they only had a couple days to hunt.
 Perhaps the hunter was on public land and not seeing many deer.
 Perhaps the hunter, who cuts up their own deer, needs to feed a large family and was not concerned with mounting a trophy buck on the wall.
 Perhaps the individual hunter has a physical challenge and that particular deer was nearest for a safe, quick, clean, humane kill.
-Perhaps the hunter’s freezer was empty and he or she was looking for healthy protein to eat during this COVID-19 pandemic.
+Perhaps the hunter’s freezer was empty and they were looking for healthy protein to eat.
 Perhaps the deer shot was the gender and age that the landowner stipulated.
 Perhaps the individual is a newcomer to the lifestyle of deer hunting.

 I have witnessed newbies drop out of deer hunting altogether or never fully embrace it, because they cannot live up to the expectations or standards of what other hunters have expressed to them about what they should shoot.
-Garbage!
+And that’s garbage!

 Asking young or new hunters to pass up on smaller, younger bucks or does is a sure way to turn them off to deer hunting.
 Preventing the harvest of young bucks has a direct link to the declining number of hunters, according to the Western Association of Fish and Wildlife Agencies.